encord-team/encord-active/docs/docs/active-learning/acquisition-functions.md

 :::tip
-Diversity-based acquisition functions are generally easier to use compared to the uncertainty-based functions because they do not require any ML model.
+Diversity-based acquisition functions are generally easier to use compared to the uncertainty-based functions because they may not require any ML model.
 See [diversity-sampling-on-unlabeled-data example](../tutorials/diversity-sampling-on-unlabeled-data.mdx) to learn how to use them in you project easily.
 :::